tweag/nickel/doc/manual/syntax.md

 Field-value elements are noted as `field = value`.
 The fields are strings, but can be noted as identifiers if they respect identifiers syntax (internally, they will be stored as strings).
 Values can be of any type.
 Elements inside a record are unordered.
+Two records can be _merged_ together using the operator `&`.
+The reader can find more information about merging in the relevant documentation.

 Examples:
 ```